-To apply a raster function, click it in the Raster Functionspane.
+To apply a raster function, select the function in the Raster Functions pane.
 This opens the function so that you can edit the parameters and then apply it.
 Right-clicking a function and choosing Open does the same thing.
 Once the function is opened, the Raster Functions pane changes to show you the opened function.
 You can use the back button to go back to the Raster Functions pane.

 Once a function is opened, you see two tabs: General and Parameters.
 The General tab is used to change the name, description, or output pixel type of the function.
 The Parameters tab is used to specify the input to the function, as well as set the parameters to control how the function processes data.

 The Parameters tab can be used to specify the input to the function as well as set the parameters to control how the function processes data.
-Inputs can be specified using the drop-down arrow that displays a list of applicable layers in the current map that can be specified as inputs.
-You can also use the browse button to browse to an input.
+Inputs can be chosen using drop-down lists of layers in the current map that can be used as inputs.
+You can also use the browse button to browse to an input raster.

 An example of a parameter is the Z Factor parameter of the Hillshade function.
 The Z Factor allows you to define a factor applied to every pixel value that the function processes.